Kanarme/dotfiles/README.md

 ```sh
 .dotfiles/script/install.sh
 ```
-It will ask you which dotfiles you want to install.
 Note: P50 is my lenovo notebook.
 Notebook specific icons and scripts are transferred, for example, battery indicator, wifi indicator and scripts to regulate the brightness.
 You may need to change the rights and owner of the home directory
 ```sh
 chown -R user:users /home/user